FrankCCCCC/DL_DB_Quick_Note/paper_presentation/jobs/interview.md

 <!-- - Design a **data pipeline** to collect features of distributed DBMS in **open source database project: ElaSQL and VanillaDB with Java**.
 Optimize / estimate transaction routing destination with ML model and PID control -->
 - 2 main contribute to the open source database project: **ElaSQL and VanillaDB**.
 - Implement the **prototype of the "DependencyAnalyzer" component** with **Java**.
-- **Reproduce experiments of the paper** "MB2: Decomposed Behavior Modeling for Self-Driving Database Management Systems"
+- **Reproduce experiments of the paper** "MB2: Decomposed Behavior Modeling for Self-Driving Database Management Systems" to **verify the feasibility** of the topic.
 - The paper is under writing

 ![width:700px center](images/db.png)